-"Support for standardisation across alternative/competitive technology solution providers"

-"Ensuring greater eligibility for the participation of local and regional authorities in project proposals"

-"Greater integration into the regional ecosystem via the co - rental centres: Strengthen cooperation with regional and local authorities of innovation ecosystems as well as with regional and local actors"

-"Economic drivers should be developed in order to attract private investments targeting the different societal challenges"

-"Closer cooperation between education, business and research -> consider the needs of research and business in education plans, promote internships & applied research (eg. PhD studies in industries, etc.)"
+"Support for standardisation across alternative/competitive technology solution providers" "Ensuring greater eligibility for the participation of local and regional authorities in project proposals" "Greater integration into the regional ecosystem via the co - re authorities of innovation ecosystems as well as with regional an "Economic drivers should be developed in order to attract private investments targeting the different societal challenges" "Closer cooperation between education, business and research -> consider the needs of research and business in education plans, promote internships & applied research (eg. PhD studies in industries, etc.)"